home-assistant/home-assistant.io/source/_docs/ecosystem/backup/backup_usb.markdown

 ### {% linkable_title Auto mount %}

-This does not automaticly mount your USB drive at boot.
+This does not automatically mount your USB drive at boot.
 You need to do that manually or add a line to your `/etc/fstab` file.

 If your drive is on `/dev/sda1`, you could add a entry to your `/etc/fstab` like so: